fangwei123456/Parametric-Leaky-Integrate-and-Fire-Spiking-Neuron/README.md

 SpkingJelly has added the network with LIF/max-pooling as an example:
 [Tutorial: Classify DVS128 Gesture](https://spikingjelly.readthedocs.io/zh_CN/latest/clock_driven_en/14_classify_dvsg.html)

-The codes are written by the new version of SpikingJelly, which is faster than codes in this repository.
+The codes are written by the new version of SpikingJelly, which are faster than codes in this repository.